ahmedlabeb/CryptoCurrency/README.md

   # What is Purpose of This service

   This is service is mainly integrating with https://alternative.me/crypto/api/ that provide data on crypto currencies.
   It also provide Registeration API and ticker API which will be secured and need username and password ( Basic Authentication )

+  # Technology used

+  - Spring Boot version 2.3.7.RELEASE
+  - Swageer Documentation
+  - Spring Data JPA
+  - Mysql Connector
+  - Spring Data Redis
+  - Lombok
+  - Spring boot test
+  - MapStruct
+  - jacoco for test coverage
+  - spring cloud openfiegn for client integration